-As of the date of this annual report on Form 20-F, (i) we have not commenced development of one parcel of the land in Kunshan, which was to commence in December 2012; and (ii) we suspended the development of one parcel of the land in Chengdu after completion of the construction of the existing buildings thereon in November 2010, and upon such suspension, the area of the developed land was less than one-third of the total land area.
-We resumed development of the parcel of the land in Chengdu in early 2017.
-Therefore, the PRC government may treat such two parcels of land as idle land, in which case we may be required to pay idle land fees or penalties, change the planned use of the land, find another parcel of land, or even be required to forfeit the land to PRC government.
+We suspended the development of one parcel of the land in Chengdu after completion of the construction of the then existing buildings thereon in November 2010, and upon such suspension, the area of the developed land was less than one third of the total land area.
+As of the date of this annual report on Form 20-F, we have already commenced and are in the process of developing the rest of such land parcel in Chengdu; and we have not commenced the development of one parcel of the land in Kunshan, which was required to commence in December 2012.
+We are in the process of resuming the development of this parcel of the land.
+Therefore, the PRC government may treat the land parcel in Kunshan as idle land and treat the land parcel in Chengdu as being idle land in the past, in which case we may be required to pay idle land fees or penalties, change the planned use of the land, find another parcel of land, or even be required to forfeit the land to PRC government.
 We may further be subject to penalties for breach of relevant land use right grant contracts and be required to pay damages.